Brick by Brick (song): Writing and production

+Style

+The song's vocals were compared to the work of Nick Cave in bands like Bad Seeds and Grinderman.

 Music video

 Despite not being a single, the song still has a music video.
 The video features a girl taking a 10-inch Arctic Monkeys gramophone record out of its sleeve and playing it on her gramophone whilst smoking a cigarette.
 About halfway through the song, the scene switches to a car driving through California at sunset and footage of the band on a beach.
 As the song reaches its final chorus, the scene changes again to footage of the band recording the song at Sunset Sound Recorders in Hollywood.
 As the song reaches its close, the video cuts back to the girl listening to the record and fades to black as she walks away.
 The print on the vinyl played in the video is of the Sheffield coat of arms.